 The camp is accessed via 45 minutes’ road transfer from Kuro Airstrip.
 It’s set on a sandbank overlooking the floodplain of the Minyonyo Pools, just a short distance from Tarangire’s famous Silale Swamps and their wealth of wildlife!

 ACCOMMODATION & FACILITIES AT OLIVER'S CAMP TARANGIRE:

-Guest accommodation consists of ten tents, including a suite for honeymooners and a four-bedroom tent for family use.
+Guest accommodation consists of ten tents, including a suite for honeymooners and a newly redesigned family tent with two en suite bedrooms.
 All tents are canvas with a thatch roof, and each is raised above ground level on a wooden deck.
 The interiors are very spacious and airy.
 Every standard tent includes a double bed or twin beds, bedside tables and lighting, a writing desk and campaign chair, a large storage unit, and a box safe.
-The palette is mainly neutral, with a few patterned soft furnishings such as rugs and cushions to add a little colour here and there.
+The palette is mainly neutral, with a few patterned soft furnishings such as rugs and cushions to add a little color here and there.
 The en-suite facilities comprise flush toilet, washbasin, step-up shower, and a lovely outdoor shower partly enclosed by a tall fence.
 Each tent also has a private veranda, where you can relax and enjoy beautiful views of the Silale Swamps and their resident elephant herds!
 The honeymoon tent benefits from all the features of the standard tent, except that it has a double outdoor shower.
 And the family tent has an additional bedroom with twin beds, as well as an extra toilet and washbasin.
 Triple tents are available too.